yretenai/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 This assumes you have a relatively recent VKD3D and Mesa installation, and the game has to support ray tracing in any capacity (i.e. World of Warcraft, Ratchet and Clank: Rift Apart)

+## Games not capturing mouse cursor

+Some games don't play nice with mouse capture, an easy way to solve this is by changing the launch arguments to:

+`gamescope --force-grab-cursor -f %command%`

+You may swap -f with -b for borderless windowed instead of fullscreen.

+## Gamescope exiting early due to short-lived launcher processes

+Some games launch via third party launchers that cause gamescope to exit before the wine device.

+This may be solved by forcing the SDL backend.

+`gamescope --backend sdl %command%`

+## Gamescope resolution being fixed to the first window size under SDL

+Gamescope under SDL has a hard time adjusting to resolution changes (i.e. if you're using it for launcher processes.), to solve this you must force the window to be fullscreen.

+`gamescope -w YOUR_RESOLUTION_HERE -h YOUR_RESOLUTION_HERE -r YOUR_REFRESH_RATE_HERE --backend sdl --force-windows-fullscreen -f %command%`

+(Special thanks to [Hollyrious](https://twitch.tv/hollyrious) for helping me diagnose this!)

 ## Windows-only Third-Party Mod Tooling